danilobellini/pyscanprev/README.rst

   * - `Gray Code`_
-    - Generating Gray codes using the definition is slower than using bytewise operations, but the recursive definition can be written as a scan/fold expression and is useful for testing, as this example shows.
+    - Generating Gray codes using the definition is slower than using bitwise operations, but the recursive definition can be written as a scan/fold expression and is useful for testing, as this example shows.